MatFon73/Cloud/README.md

 - The file "php.ini" is configured to increase the size of the file that can be uploaded to 6g.
 - Repository (https://github.com/MatheoFonck73/Cloud).
 - Systems Engineering universidad de investigacion y desarrollo (UDI).
-- Creator for Mateo Fonseca (https://twitter.com/MatheoFonck73).
+- Created by Mateo Fonseca (https://twitter.com/MatheoFonck73).

 ## Programming Languages
 - js: ajax.